oTree-org/oTree/README.md

 To get the maximal benefit, your bot should thoroughly test all parts of your code.
 Here are some ways you can test your app:

 * Ensure that it correctly rejects invalid input.
-For example, if you ask the user to enter a number that is a multiple of 3, you can verify that entering 4 will be rejected by using the `submit_with_invalid_input` method as follows.
+For example, if you ask the user to enter a number that is a multiple of 3, you can verify that entering 4 will be rejected by using the `submit_invalid` method as follows.
 This line of code will raise an error if the submission is _accepted_:

-    `self.submit_with_invalid_input(views.EnterNumber, {'multiple_of_3': 4})`
+    `self.submit_invalid(views.EnterNumber, {'multiple_of_3': 4})`

 * You can put assert statements in the bot's `validate_play()` method to check that the correct values are being stored in the database.
 For example, if a player's bonus is defined to be 100 minus their offer, you can check your program is calculating it correctly as follows: